shubhrai2811/Home_price_analysis/readme.md

 The heatmap indicates strong positive correlations between home prices, GDP per capita, CPI, and urban population.
 Negative correlations include the inverse relationship between the unemployment rate and employment rate.

+## for detailed analysis please checkout the analysis-report.pdf file in the repository
 ---